-1.9.2.
+1.8.2.
 Ethernet Option

 The Ethernet option provides a TCP/IP port that can be used to transmit demand templates, continuous data, for direct access to data via a shared data server, to send email alerts and terminal status information, and FTP transfer of tare and target tables and complete setup files.
-It also provides a connection for backup and restore of the terminal's configuration using the METTLER TOLEDO InSite[TM] SL program.
+It also provides a connection for backup and restore of the terminal's configuration using the METTLER TOLEDO InSiteTM SL program.

 The Ethernet port offers access to the IND570 Webserver via a customer's local network.
-When InTouchTM Remote Services are enabled in the IND570, the Ethernet port provides a secure connection for transmission of terminal status information to the InTouch Enterprise Server.

-1.9.3.
+1.8.3.
 COM2/COM3 Serial Ports